An Officer and a Spy (film): Reception

+Box office

+The film grossed $18.9 million worldwide against a production budget of $24 million, making it a box-office bomb.

+Critical response

+The film received a standing ovation during its premiere in Venice.

 David Sexton, writing for the Evening Standard, gave the film a rating of four out of five, declaring that: "It's an absolute masterclass in how to make a historical film".

 The film has received backlash due to parallels Polanski allegedly made between his sexual abuse case and the film's plot.

 Controversy

 Polanski's attendance at the Venice Film Festival was his first appearance at a major film event since he was expelled from the Academy of Motion Picture Arts and Sciences in May 2018.
 During the festival, the head of the jury Lucrecia Martel stated: "I don't separate the man from the art.
 I think that important aspects of the work emerges in the man. [...]
 A man who commits a crime of this size who is then condemned, and the victim considers herself satisfied with the compensation is difficult for me to judge...
 It is difficult to define what is the right approach we have to take with people who have committed certain acts and were judged for them.
 I think these questions are part of the debate in our times."
 Martel also stated she would not attend a gala dinner in support of the film.

 Polanski's producers threatened to pull the film from the festival lineup.
 Martel later clarified her comments, stating: "According to some reports after today's press conference, I believe my words were deeply misunderstood.
-Since I don't separate the work from the author and I have recognized a lot of humanity in Polanski's previous films, I am not opposed to the presence of the film in competition.
+Since I don't separate the work from the author and I have recognised a lot of humanity in Polanski's previous films, I am not opposed to the presence of the film in competition.
 I don't have any prejudice towards it and of course I will watch the film like any other in the competition.
 If I had any prejudice, I would have resigned my duty as the president of the jury."